Instant communication brings world together

 Internet Creates One World Order?

 “From our point of view the effects of the Internet may be entirely the opposite.
 The Internet may be a force for fragmentation rather than consolidation.
 Just because one is able to connect with others around the world, doesn’t mean inevitability that the world draws closer together from a geopolitical standpoint.
 Knowledge of another culture has nothing directly to do with politics.
-“Globalization” is an artificial phenomeon driven by an Anglo-American power elite eager to consolidate further power…”
+“Globalization” is an artificial phenomenon driven by a power elite eager to consolidate further power…”